Mastercard/mastercard-idservice-idp-reference-app/README.md

 ### Request Examples <a name="request-examples"></a>
 You can change the default input passed to APIs, modify values in following file:
 * `com.mastercard.dis.mids.reference.constants.Constants`
+* The UUID_REGEX variable is responsible to validate the arid values typed by the user, example : f300565f-6b94-48bf-8242-0b854aefd9fa

 ### Recommendation <a name="recommendation"></a>
 It is recommended to create an instance of `ApiClient` per thread in a multithreaded environment to avoid any potential issues.